pinheiroGroup/Kinbiont.jl/docs/src/07_example_ML/index.md

 | 0            | 0            | 0            | 1.0             |

-We generate a random matrix representing the combinations of antibiotics present in each experiment.
-For each row, we apply the antibiotic transformation function to modify the growth rate.
+We generate a random binary matrix representing the combinations of antibiotics present in each experiment and we set simulation parameters.

 ```julia
 # Generate random antibiotic combinations